RayLabz/Servexpresso/README.md

 ## Overview
 The library revolves around the fact that all services of any type are essentially functions that expect a set of input parameters, perform a sequence of processing steps and then return an output.
-This allows them to be abstracted on several levels with two goals in mind:
+This allows them to be abstracted on several levels with three goals in mind:
 1) To standardize their behavior.
 2) To avoid any service-specific bugs, especially in parts where